What is Physiotherapy?

 Physiotherapists work on a variety of wards and outpatient settings within the hospital.
 The wards that our Physiotherapists work on include; Respiratory, Neurology, Orthopaedics, Elderly Care, Paediatrics, Women’s Health and Rheumatology.
 Our Physiotherapists also work within Musculoskeletal Outpatients, Fracture Clinic, Accident and Emergency, Hydrotherapy and within the Community.

-Musculoskeletal Outpatients: The musculoskeletal Outpatient team treat a variety of patients referred from primary and secondary care.
+The musculoskeletal Outpatient team treat a variety of patients referred from primary and secondary care.
 Patients seen within this department include those with spinal and/or peripheral joint pathology.
 A full and comprehensive assessment of each patient will be undertaken and a treatment plan will be devised accordingly.
 Depending upon the problem identified treatment interventions may include home exercises, advice, electrotherapy, manual therapy, hydrotherapy, acupuncture or class work.
 We have a well equipped gym on site which holds several different weekly classes.
 There are several Outpatient clinics within the Plymouth area which include Plymstock, Plympton, Ivybridge and The Cumberland Centre.
+There are also sites within the wider community based at Kingsbridge (South Hams Hospital ) and at Tavistock Hospital.

 Contact: the Physiotherapy reception.